-The GSA, or General Services Administration, is an independent agency within the executive branch of the United States federal government.
+GSA is an acronym that stands for the General Services Administration, which is an independent agency within the executive branch of the United States federal government.
 Its headquarters is in Washington DC, but has regional officers throughout the United States.

 It has two primary purposes: